 - Have water with meals.
 If you drink a big glass of water with each of your three meals and drink about 16 to 20 ounces throughout the four time blocks noted above, you’ll stay well-hydrated most days.
 That said, there are circumstances (such as a workout or a hot day) when you need even more.
 In that case, bump up the amount of water you drink in your daily intervals.

-- Spruce it up.
+- Add a spritz of flavor to your water.
 If you don’t love plain water, add some flair.
 Cucumber, lemon, lime, mashed berries, ginger, and mint are flavorful, healthy add-ins.
 Of course, this is a short list.
 Feel free to play around with any fruit, veggie, herb or seasoning you like!

 - Drink water when you wake up.
 You become slightly dehydrated overnight, so it makes sense to start your day with some water.
 If you’re a coffee-lover, don’t fret.
 You can get your caffeine buzz before sipping water but make it a habit to get your day off to the right start by drinking a glass of water before breakfast.